g0rbe/gorbe.io/content/posts/matomo/install/index.en.md

 ---
-title: Install Matomo with FrankenPHP and MariaDB on Debian Linux
+title: Install Matomo
-tags: [ "analytics"]
 description: How to install Matomo On-Premise with FrankenPHP and MariaDB on Debian Linux.
+summary: How to install Matomo On-Premise with FrankenPHP and MariaDB on Debian Linux.
 date: 2023-11-17T01:15:02+01:00
+tags: [ "Matomo", "analytics"]
+keywords: [ "Matomo", "analytics"]
 aliases: ["/docs/matomo/install"]
 ---